vuestorefront/vue-storefront/packages/core/docs/contributing/branching-model.md

 1. Create a new **feature branch** from the `develop` branch.
 While it's not a hard requirement, we suggest that its name starts with `feature/`.
 2. Create a new branch from the **feature branch**.
 3. Work on the feature. 🔨
 4. Create a Pull Request targeted at the **feature branch** following our [How to submit a Pull Request](./how-to-submit-pull-request.html) guide.
-At this stage, you don't have to create a changelog.
 5. Repeat steps 2-4 until the whole feature is complete.
 6. Create a Pull Request targeted at the `develop` branch following our [How to submit a Pull Request](./how-to-submit-pull-request.html) guide.